family

 As a couple, these two have a tendency to overshadow each other's triumphs by stirring up controversy — whether intentionally or otherwise.

-When Hailey graced the cover of Vogue earlier this year, Justin decided to share a story with his followers that eclipsed any positive sentiments about the milestone.
+When Hailey graced her first cover of Vogue earlier this year, Justin decided to share a story with his followers that eclipsed any positive sentiments about the milestone.

 Reflecting on a past argument, Justin said he once told his wife that she'd "never be on the cover of Vogue," his Instagram post read.